 Our café continued for twelve years before eventually reverting back to a showroom for a further six.

 remain in good condition for many years.
-We sell direct to the public and

-our comprehensive range is on display in our Shoreditch showroom.
+Our comprehensive range is on display in our Shoreditch showroom.